emanuelemassaro/Mobility-US/README.md

 ![GitHub Logo](map1931.png)

-In the map we can show a reduction of the mobility in most of the counties, while we can observe an increase of the daily mobility.
+In the map we can show a reduction of the mobility in most of the counties, while we can observe an increase of the daily mobility in some other counties.

+In the next we report the average distance per day and the average radius of gyration per user per day.

 ![GitHub Logo](distanceCounty1.png)